Russia vetoes UN resolution linking climate change, security

 Associated Press

 NEW YORK (AP) — Russia on Monday vetoed a first-of-its-kind U.N.
-Security Council resolution casting climate change as a threat to international peace and security, sinking a years-long effort to make global warming more central to decision-making in the U.N.’s most powerful body.
+Security Council resolution casting climate change as a threat to international peace and security, a vote that sank a years-long effort to make global warming more central to decision-making in the U.N.’s most powerful body.

-Spearheaded by Ireland and Niger, the proposal called for “incorporating information on the security implications of climate change” so the council could “pay due regard to any root causes of conflict or risk multipliers.”
-The measure also asked the U.N. secretary-general to make climate-related security risks “a central component” of conflict prevention strategies and to report on how to address those risks in specific hotspots.
+Spearheaded by Ireland and Niger, the proposal called for “incorporating information on the security implications of climate change” into the council’s strategies for managing conflicts and into peacekeeping operations and political missions, at least sometimes.
+The measure also asked the U.N. secretary-general to make climate-related security risks “a central component” of conflict prevention efforts and to report on how to address those risks in specific hotspots.

+“It’s long overdue” that the U.N.’s foremost security-related body take up the issue, Irish Ambassador Geraldine Byrne Nason said.

-Prior council resolutions have mentioned destabilizing effects of climate change in specific places, such as various African countries and Iraq.
+The council has occasionally discussed the security implications of climate change since 2007, and it has passed resolutions that mention destabilizing effects of warming in specific places, such as various African countries and Iraq.
 But Monday’s resolution would have been the first devoted to climate-related security danger as an issue of its own.

-Some 113 of the U.N.’s 193 member countries supported the proposal, including 12 of the council’s 15 members.
+Stronger storms, rising seas, more frequent floods and droughts and other effects of warming could inflame social tensions and conflict, potentially “posing a key risk to global peace, security and stability,” the proposed resolution said.
+Some 113 of the U.N.’s 193 member countries supported it, including 12 of the council’s 15 members.

 But India and veto-wielding Russia voted no, while China abstained.

-Russia and India’s envoys said that the issue should remain with such U.N. groups as the Framework Convention on Climate Change.
-Adding climate change to the Security Council’s agenda would only deepen global divisions that were pointed up by last month’s climate talks in Glasgow, Scotland, the opponents said.
+Their envoys said the issue should remain with broader U.N. groups, such as the Framework Convention on Climate Change.
+Adding climate change to the Security Council’s purview would only deepen global divisions that were pointed up by last month’s climate talks in Glasgow, Scotland, the opponents said.
+The talks ended in a deal that recommitted to a key target for limiting warming and broke some new ground but fell short of the U.N.’s three big goals for the conference.

-“Positioning climate change as a threat to international security diverts the attention of the council from genuine, deep-rooted reasons of conflict in the countries on the council’s agenda,” Russian Ambassador Vassily Nebenzia said, adding that the resolution would turn “a scientific and economic issue into a politicized question” and give the council a pretext to intervene in virtually any country on the planet.
+Russian Ambassador Vassily Nebenzia complained that Monday’s proposed resolution would turn “a scientific and economic issue into a politicized question,” divert the council’s attention from what he called “genuine” sources of conflict in various places and give the council a pretext to intervene in virtually any country on the planet.

 The measure’s supporters said it represented a modest and reasonable step to take on an issue of existential importance.

-“Today was an opportunity for the council to recognize, for the first time, the reality of the world that we are living in and that climate change is increasing insecurity and instability,” Irish Ambassador Geraldine Byrne Nason said.
-“Instead, we have missed the opportunity of action, and we look away from the realities of the world that we are living in.”
+“Today was an opportunity for the council to recognize, for the first time, the reality of the world that we are living in and that climate change is increasing insecurity and instability,” Byrne Nason said.
+“Instead, we have missed the opportunity of action, and we look away from the realities of the world we are living in.”

-Niger’s Ambassador Abdou Abarry added: “The force of the veto can block the approval of a text, but it cannot hide our reality.”
+“The force of the veto can block the approval of a text,” said Niger’s ambassador, Abdou Abarry, “but it cannot hide our reality.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.